david-crespo/react-starter/README.md

 Because Parcel is doing all the work, the only configuration needed here is the definition of `build` and `start` in `package.json`.

-Note that this is Parcel 2, which is still in beta.
+Note that this is Parcel 2.
 Documentation [here](https://v2.parceljs.org/).